zqfan/zqfan.github.com/_posts/2021-05-25-java-maven-nexus-staging-plugin-xstream.md

 [INFO]     Plugin Dependency Resolved: logback-classic-1.1.2.jar
 ```

-Since I cannot find the proper command, I just remove all the plugins, and add them back one by one, finally it turns out that the nexus-staging-maven-plugin requirs xstream package.
+Since I cannot find the proper command, I just remove all the plugins, and add them back one by one, finally it turns out that the nexus-staging-maven-plugin requires xstream package.
 It is strange because even when I only run `mvn compile`, which should not trigger staging plugin, xstream will be downloaded anyway.

 I've checked the source code of nexus-staging-maven-plugin 1.6.7, [https://github.com/sonatype/nexus-maven-plugins/blob/nexus-maven-plugins-1.6.7/staging/maven-plugin/pom.xml](https://github.com/sonatype/nexus-maven-plugins/blob/nexus-maven-plugins-1.6.7/staging/maven-plugin/pom.xml).
 It is unlucky because this source code cannot run `mvn dependency:tree` directly, it's broken.